bondiano/bondiano/README.md

 My name is Vassiliy.
 Thank You for taking the time to view my GitHub Profile :smile:.
 I'm a Full Stack developer and Team Lead.

-- 🔭 I’m currently working on Node.JS projects and mentoring
+- 🔭 I’m currently working on Node.JS projects, mentoring and as executive in DualBoot
-- 🌱 I’m currently learning Rust, Compilers, Distributive services
+- 🌱 I’m currently learning Rust, Compilers, Clojure, Distributive services
 - 👯 I’m looking to collaborate on Meaningful Startups, Articles, Videos
 - 💬 Talk to me about JavaScript, TypeScript, Node.JS, Open Source